Oh SHIFT! My Teeth Shifted After Braces: What Should I Do? | Zenyum SG

 What else can I do in addition to wearing retainers?

-• Maintain oral health – Be sure to brush teeth thoroughly twice a day and floss daily to remove dental plaque; doing so minimizes the chances of periodontal disease and tooth loss.
+• Maintain oral health: Make sure to brush teeth thoroughly at least twice a day and floss daily to remove dental plaque; doing so minimizes the chances of periodontal disease and tooth loss.

 What kinds of retainers are available?